benczaja/energy-efficient-computing/hands-on/monitoring/README.md

 <h2 id="linux">Linux tools</h2>

-In order to get an overview of the CPU arctecture of the physical (host) system use the linux tool `lscpu`.
+In order to get an overview of the CPU architecture of the physical (host) system use the linux tool `lscpu`.
 ```
 lscpu
 ```

-You can look at the files that show you the current and available rfrequencies of your CPU.
+You can look at the files that show you the current and available frequencies of your CPU.
 Lets look at CPU #0 for example....

 - List the available Freqs.
     - ``` cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_frequencies ```